oeoren/NfcPost/README.md

 # NfcPost

-Post to a REST Api when a NFC card is used on a Raspberry PI
+This app will read Mifair cards on your Raspberry PI and use HTTP Post to your REST API.

+You do not need to add a NFC library to your App.
+Use WebServer technologi which can recieve a HTTP Post.

 ## Hardware

-The
+* Rapspberry PI B+ or model 2
+* NXP NFC Explorer Card
+* A Buzzer